 Henry Ford, the American industrialist and business magnate, founded the Ford Motor Company and changed the automobile industry with his assembly-line methods.
 You probably know this, but do you know how rich and influential he was?
-Try to guess his net worth in today’s dollars.
-Is it $10 billion, $50 billion, or $200 billion?
-The answer is… $200 billion!
-Yes, Henry Ford was one of the most powerful people in history.
+The answer is often estimated at about $200 billion in today’s money, depending on how Ford Motor Company and inflation are calculated.
+That would make Henry Ford one of the richest people in modern history.
 However, he had more to offer than his money and fame.
 This blog post will reveal 11 fascinating and unknown facts about Henry Ford that will show you a different side of him.
 You will love this article if you like cars, history, or innovation.
 So get ready and buckle up to explore the amazing life and legacy of Henry Ford.

 Know His Success Story